tmhall/MHall-SFFoodTrucks/README.md

 ## Dependencies

-This relies on the following cpan modules outside of core:
+This relies on only Perl v5.16.

+It also uses the following cpan modules outside of core:
 * JSON
 * Path::Tiny
 * Test::Deep